Logo of Landscape Atlas

 Understanding the parts of your irrigation setup can help you communicate with professionals and troubleshoot minor issues.

 • Valves: Usually housed in valve boxes in the ground, these electrically operated gates control water flow to each zone.
-A backflow prevention device is a critical valve required by code to ensure contaminated water cannot flow back into the public drinking supply4.
+A backflow prevention device is a critical valve required by code to ensure contaminated water cannot flow back into the public drinking supply.

 • Sprinkler Heads & Emitters: These are the endpoints that distribute water.